lengfc09/lengfc09.github.io/_posts/2021-02-28-HoLee_Model.md

             else:
                 return 1/(1+rr*self.delta)**(TT/self.delta)
         # type: fixed, CFs are fixed, and given as a array [CFS_1,CF_2,...,CF_T]
-        # type: conditional, CFs are contingent on r, and given as a function CFs®
+        # type: conditional, CFs are contingent on j,r, and given as a function CFs(j,r)
-        # lag mean, for the functin type CFs, it CF_T = CFs(r_{T-lag})
+        # defer=0, the contingent CF is paid instantly after the amount is decided
-        # lag=1, means the contingent CF is paid 1 peirod after the amount is decided.
+        # defer=1, means the contingent CF is paid 1 peirod after the amount is decided.
         if type=="fixed":
             assert len(CFs)==len(self.P_zcb), "Length of CFs are not equal to Length of Given Zero Coupon Bonds" prices=np.zeros(self.prices_tree.shape)